 A messy garden – my favourite – this foxglove ❤ this dog ❤ I have been feeling very happy

 I’m going to work today and then we are having a thanksgiving potluck at a friends.
 Next week, I am going away to visit family in Ontario and Quebec.
 October is going to be a very, very busy month of travelling so I will likely not be very active at all, although I will try to post on my instagram accounts!
 My knitting is just.. well there is so much I am working on and I should really, really start working on ONE thing at a time, yeessh!
+I hope everyone is safe this equinox and that you have help and someone to lean on if you’re in need ❤

 It’s cold again – wool and lattes